mileskin/mood-radiator/README.md

 Team Radar
 =

-This is an experimental app that can be used for showing the current mood of each team member on one radiator web page.
-Especially with multi-site teams this should bring the whole team mentally a little bit closer despite the geographical distance (which _always_ sucks) between sites.
+Experimental app that can be used for showing the current mood of each team member on one radiator web page.
+Especially with multi-site teams this aims to bring the whole team mentally a little bit closer despite the geographical distance (which _always_ sucks) between sites.

+WebSockets are used for pushing mood changes in real-time to all (browser) clients.

 Status
 -